-- If a significant amount of bone is removed from the spine during surgery, spinal fusion also may be performed while the patient is still under anesthesia
+- If a significant amount of bone is removed from the spine during surgery, open spinal fusion also may be performed

-- Spinal fusion involves the removal of an intervertebral disc, followed by bone grafts (either from other parts of the patient’s body or from a bone bank) being inserted into the empty disc space
+- Traditional open spinal fusion involves the removal of an intervertebral disc, followed by bone grafts being inserted into the empty disc space

-- Screws, rods and wire are implanted to hold two vertebrae together while bone growth “fuses” the vertebrae into one solid segment of bone, with the ultimate goal of stabilizing the spine
+- Screws, rods and wire are implanted to hold two vertebrae together, with the ultimate goal of stabilizing the spine

 Following traditional open back surgery, there is usually a lengthy recovery period, sometimes lasting up to a year.
 If you have been diagnosed with severe spinal stenosis and you want relief from your pain, you may not have to undergo traditional open back surgery and endure this recovery period.
 Laser Spine Institute offers effective, minimally invasive procedures that are performed on an outpatient basis.
 For more information about our minimally invasive procedures, contact Laser Spine Institute today.
 We will gladly evaluate your MRI or CT scan for free to determine if our procedures are right for you.